X-rated Japanese erotica sets throats clearing at UK shows

 "We're basically advising it's probably not appropriate for under-16s," Clark said.

-The 170 or so works include painted scrolls, printed books, sets of color prints of couples making love in richly colored inks, some spattered with gold dust and gold leaf, others sparingly drawn.
+The 170 or so works include painted scrolls, printed books, sets of colour prints of couples making love in richly coloured inks, some spattered with gold dust and gold leaf, others sparingly drawn.
 Clothing from the period and shunga's influence on Western artists such as Pablo Picasso are also on display.

-The show was packed with visitors who avoided catching your eye and occasionally made the kind of gentle throat-clearing noise signaling public awkwardness among the polite British middle classes.
+The show was packed with visitors who avoided catching your eye and occasionally made the kind of gentle throat-clearing noise signalling public awkwardness among the polite British middle classes.

 Clark said the show's curators hope the exhibition can be taken to Japan, where shunga played a central role until the country opened up to prurient Western cultures during the Meiji period (1868-1912), after cutting itself off from the outside world for more than two centuries.